aidanwhiteley/books/README.md

 The sample data is auto loaded when running with Spring profiles of "dev" (the checked in default) and "integration".

+#### Indexes
+The Mongo indexes required by the application are also "auto created" when running in "dev" or "integration" profiles.
+When running with other profiles, you should manually apply the indexes defined in /src/main/resources/indexes.
+In particular, the application's Search functionality won't work unless you run the command to build the weighted full text index across various fields of the Book collection.
+The rest of the application will run without indexes - just more slowly as the data volumes increase!

 ### Admin access
 The code supports four access levels
 * anonymous (never logged in)